magicvpn/sogodarkmode/README.md

 # sogodarkmode

-Not perfect, but it works :)
+Not perfect, but it works :) (as long as you don't use the calendar that much, the menu to add items to it has a broken dark mode)

 Put the css override in: /opt/mailcow-dockerized/data/conf/sogo/dark-theme.css